isaacessuman/General-Lottery-Dapp/README.md

 ## Features

-- Smart contract for managing a lottery draw (placeholder in `contracts/Lottery.sol`).
+- Solidity smart contract in `contracts/Lottery.sol` that allows players to enter and the manager to pick a winner.
-- Express backend that can be expanded to expose API endpoints.
+- Express backend with API endpoints to enter the lottery and list current players.
-- Simple frontend scaffold ready for integration with a JS framework.
+- Simple frontend scaffold ready for integration with your framework of choice.
 - Deployment and automation scripts in the `scripts` directory.

 ## Setup